Hexagon/cryptalk/README.md

 Developer setup
 ========

-Install node.js, exact procedure is dependant on platform and distribution.
+Install node.js (development require >=12.0), exact procedure is dependant on platform and distribution.

 Clone this repo
 ```bash